arpitdobariya/real-time-chat-room/README.md

 # real-time-chat-room

-app is running live on :
+app is running live on.

 first click on backend link:
 https://realtimechatapp-wug6.onrender.com/

-after that click this frontend link: https://realtimechatroom-ulyi.onrender.com/
+onces it completes loading after that click this frontend link: https://realtimechatroom-ulyi.onrender.com/